Creative direction + adaptive leadership

 You might be looking for:

-Why adaptable?
-At the very core of guidance is a sensitivity to assess context, help others gain confidence in a way forward, and place bets on the right approach.
+• Why adaptive?
+At the very core of guidance is a sensitivity to assess context, help others gain confidence in a way forward, and place bets on the most impactful approach.
 Leadership does not look, sound, or feel one way—we need more voices in this arena to model success for introverts and deep listeners with a conviction to connect—I’m one of them.

 I can help you audit, prioritize, and clear a path towards lightweight, actionable systems that withstand scaling up and down.
 We call this the MVP approach (minimum viable product), and I promise, once it starts working for you, you will feel like the other kind of MVP.